MATF-Computer-Networks/RM-materials/README.md

-# YOU ARE VIEWING THE BASE DEVELOPMENT BRANCH FOR THE COURSE MATERIALS. iN ORDER TO VIEW MATERIALS FOR YOUR GROUP, CHECK THE BRANCH INFO BELOW

-## RM-materials
+## RM-materials (4R)
-A collection of practice materials for Computer Networks course.
+A collection of practice materials for Computer Networks course for 4R groups.

 ## Branches